anderson-aristotle/html-css-sass/README.md

 -   `font-size`
 -   `padding`

-The text on our page isn't that readable.
 Have a look at [Better M@%4^ f$*% Website](http://bettermotherfuckingwebsite.com/).
 Use your hacker skills to figure out the CSS rules the site uses to make content more readable.

-Let's target `body` and `h`eader-wide adjustments we can make to our page.
+Save _**only** the rules that deal with typography_ in [`assets/styles/typography.scss`](assets/styles/typography.scss) and be sure to include it inside your manifest!

-Save _**only** the rules that deal with typography_ in [`assets/styles/typography.scss`](assets/styles/typography.scss) and be sure to include it inside your manifest.
+Challenge your self and try to incorporate variables in your code :information_desk_person:

 ## Demo: Styling a Quote